 INTENTION

-This isn't about writing a mission statement.
-It's about identifying the cognitive gap: Where is human expertise hitting limits?
-What patterns exist in your data that humans can't see?
-What decisions take too long because information is scattered?
+Name the cognitive gap.
+Where is human expertise hitting a wall?
+What patterns live in your data that no human could ever see?
+What decisions drag on because the information is everywhere and nowhere?

 → Law Firm Example